 - Joint pain or aching

-- Nail changes, including thick nails, yellow-brown nails, dents in the nail, and nail lifts off from the skin underneath
+- Nail changes, including thick nails, yellow-brown nails, dents in the nail, and a lifting of the nail from the skin underneath

 - Severe dandruff on the scalp